tomswartz07/covid19-pennsylvania/README.md

 the calculations will continue to use this metric.
 Reasonable accommodations will be made to integrate the probable cases into error calculations, where possible.
+It's also important to note that the numbers do not identify which counties in particular are included in the 'probable' counts, so it's presently impossible do differentiate or reconcile the numbers.

 This information is provided as part of an amateur attempt to analyze the data.
 This information should not be interpreted as exact scientific analysis, nor